The Tarantula Nebula will ensnare you in a web of beauty

 webb tarantula galaxy

 Patches of stardust.
 The gleam of distant galaxies.
-Gaseous swirls in rich enough to paint a renaissance tableau.
+Gaseous swirls in colors rich enough to paint a renaissance tableau.
 In the James Webb Space Telescope’s (JWST) latest image drop, we get a peek at the Tarantula Nebula as never seen before, and the images are mesmerizing.

 Related: Webb photographs what may be the universe’s oldest galaxy